 Exceptions to the Restrictions:

 - Water may not run off a lawn of yard more than 50 feet.
 Supervised testing, repair or maintenance of an irrigation system is an exception.

 - Foundations may be watered up to two hours on any day using a handheld hose, soaker hose or drip irrigation system placed within 24-inches of the foundation, that does not produce a spray of water above the ground.

 - Establishing new turf is discouraged.
-If hydromulch, grass sod, or grass seed has been installed, watering is allowed for the first 30 days to establish roots.
-After that, the above schedule applies.
-This does not include over seeding with rye since turf already exists.
+If hydromulch, grass sod, or grass seed has been installed, a variance is required.

 - All users are encouraged to reduce the frequency of draining and refilling swimming pools.

 - All users are encouraged to use native and adapted drought tolerant plants in landscaping.